Dynamsoft/capture-vision-flutter-samples/guide-scan-vin.md

 You can get `VINCharRecognition.data` from [here](ScanVIN/android/app/src/main/assets/Models/VINCharRecognition.data).

-Then copy the `VINCharRecognition.data` into `android/app/src/main/assets/Models/` of your React Native Project.
+Then copy the `VINCharRecognition.data` into `android/app/src/main/assets/Models/` of your Flutter Project.

 ### iOS